41 rue Veydt, 1050 IXELLES

 02 259 26 27 – website

-OPEN FROM TUESDAY TO FRIDAY FROM NOON TO 2PM AND FROM 7 TO 10PM
+OPEN FROM TUESDAY TO saturday FROM 7 TO 11PM

 We already knew Marion from Le Petit Canon.
 After becoming partners with Stephanie, and spending the last six years at our favorite bar, it was time for her to fly solo.
 At Le Petit Canon, she was already the one behind the blackboard of food suggestions, like the burratina or delicious homemade artichoke dip.
 At Bistro Madame, she’s now got a whole kitchen to herself.